About People’s Market

 Our Vision

-We envision a market community driven by a set of values (listed below) that reflect the highest aspirations for equitable inclusiveness in significant and meaningful ways.
-Cultivating a sense of belonging for all who share these values is a main objective.
-We strive to work towards intersectional anti-racism, create space for food justice work, create meaningful collaborations, build equity, cultivate liberation, and ensure access to local food, art, and education.
+We envision a vibrant market community that is thoughtfully driven by a comprehensive set of values (listed below) which reflect the highest aspirations for equitable inclusiveness in significant and meaningful ways.
+Cultivating a genuine sense of belonging for all individuals who share and support these values is a central objective of our mission.
+We actively strive to work towards intersectional anti-racism, as well as to create safe and supportive spaces for vital food justice work.
+Additionally, we seek to foster meaningful collaborations, build lasting equity, cultivate a sense of liberation, and ensure access to local food, art, and educational opportunities for all members of our community.

 Our Mission